glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## reviewer-browse-creation.py: Browse Card in its Creation Context
+## reviewer-browse-creation: Browse Card in its Creation Context

 Adds a command to the **Reviewer** that enables the card to be viewed in its "**creation context**", i.e. notes that were created before/after in the same deck.